Wyntuition/jekyll-now/todo/02-work-internal.md

     - Consider broader picture when approaching things that affect the whole project.
 The project has been heavily improved by Sean's work.
 The path there should be able to be smoothed out more and more as Sean gains experience and applies feedback from his initiatives.
     - Consider ways to improve communication between non-developers in process of protecting developers.
         - Focus on reviewing his own work, asking the team how they feel about changes, and mold processes that fit the teaem instead of an ideal situation.
+        - While interim results may have been less effective, he paved the way for the team to enter 2018 without fixed scope releases which has made for a very happy team."
+        - Enhanced the project significantly in the long run

 - xPert activities strong, impressively as approaching production on NRECA.

 - Sean's overall was impressive, important and undenible.
 Sean has a lot of impact to give yet, as he grows his natural leadership and strategic abilities.

+- His initiative and attention to detail were big factors in the success of the launch.
+I

+Expertise

+- Sean draws from a wealth of technical knowledge and is constantly learning.
+He built a technical roadmap with suggested system improvements which the client used as input to a strategic planning session at NRECA.
+- He is a skilled developer and took on many of the large scale architectural tasks for RSP.

+Communication

+ - Sean's communication is excellent.
+His emails on production issues and the resolution left no questions unanswered.
+He documents well and makes a habit of writing down when something should be shared knowledge.
+- Addresses everything in communications
+- Very reliably keeps people updated
+- Sean doesn't overlook anyone
+- Extremely passionate

+Team Leadership
+he educated teammates and NRECA on Agile processes; he modeled expected behaviors for a functioning team; and he instilled discipline in team thought and action
+- Should work on when to defer and when leading is most effective for everyone and the projecty
+- Inspires team to be the best they can

+- Reach out proactively to other leaders, such as client and Excella leads, to foster more buy-in before pushing unilaterally.
+- Taking every action on himself for follow-up sometimes crosses into others' responsibility areas, may prevent opportunities for others and sets an example of overwork.
+    - Takes on too much work

+- I would advise Sean to make sure that he is aware of when to step out and let others take control.
+Sean has the ability to manage many different concepts but that could hurt him focus or take on larger initiatives if he continuously takes sole responsibility of smaller tasks.

+- He also has pushed me very hard to improve rapidly.
+And it has genuinely made a huge difference."
+- He is always there when I need a question answered.
+He always pings me to say hi, assures me my questions are important, always listens with a smile as long as I need to vent, always points me in the right direction."
+- He’s also been a fierce advocate for my career as a developer.
+He’s pointed me to specific skills and projects and experiences he thinks I should learn or use or work on.
+- He encouraged me to figure out how to become a speaker at meetups and conferences. "

 ## xpert meeting notes